 - Always strive to be the best you can be, and remember, it’s just a game!!!!

-Tje Port Credit Storm teams participate in the Mississauga Hockey League, which has seven member Associations covering all areas within the city of Mississauga.
-The majority of teams at Port Credit are at the house league level, practice once a week, and play 1-2 games per week or about 26 games per season.
-The competitive Gold and ‘A’ level teams (10) play about 2 times per week for a total of 34 games per season, and also have one association practice a week.
-All players ages 7 to 20 registered with the Port Credit Storm participate in games against the other seven MHL Associations.
+The Port Credit Storm teams participate in the Mississauga Hockey League, which has six member associations covering all areas within the City of Mississauga.
+The majority of the teams at Port Credit are at the house league level, practicing and playing games once a week.
+The competitive Gold and “A” level teams play twice a week and have one association practice per week.
+All players from U8 to U18 registered with the Port Credit participate in games against the other 5 MHL associations.

-All players in the PCHA keep their team jersey at the end of the season, and receive a team and individual photo as a season memento.
-Young players from the paperweight to Atom levels also receive an individual trophy at the annual Players Banquet in the spring of each year.
+All players at Port Credit keep their team jersey and socks at the end of the season.
+In addition, players receive a team and individual photo as a season memento.
+Young players from (U7) to (U11) also receive an individual trophy at the annual Players Banquet in the spring of each year.

 Local businesses and other community-interested companies generously provide funds to PCHA through sponsorship donations.
-These sponsorships are used to offset the cost of team uniforms.
-Each team proudly wears their sponsor’s name on the back of each jersey.
-The registration fees paid by the players cover the cost of ice rental for team practices, sweaters, socks, insurance, etc., while the gate fee charged to players and spectators at each MHL game pays for the ice and game officials for each game.
+These sponsorships are used to offset the cost of the team uniforms.
+Each player proudly wears their sponsor’s name on the back of their jersey.

 Port Credit’s current President is Bill Beaton.